KenN7/kenn7.github.io/content/ml/exercices.md

 - [Computer vision](https://www.kaggle.com/learn/computer-vision)

+# Project

+You will have to analyse and train a model using the following dataset:

+At the end of your project, you should produce a report that contains: all the analysis of the dataset and the feature engineering that you did, the performance of your model, and a comparison with different other models.
+The quality of the scientific reasoning is equally as important as the performance of your model.

 # Assessment

-Those exercises have to be done throughout the sessions, remember to **inform the teacher where you left off** after each session.

-You will be assessed of the basis of **short written interogations** that will be held at the **beginning of each lab** session.
-Their content will be based on what was done in the previous lab.
+You will be assessed of two works:

+- A **short written interogation** that will be held at the **end of the last lab** session.
+The content will be based on the technical content of the kaggle exercices.

+- The project: report and code should be uploaded to claco.